cdfoundation/sig-security-supply-chain/framework.md

-# Software Supply Chain Framework
+# Software Supply Chain Security Framework

-This document provides an overview of the Software Supply Chain.
-It describes goals, defines key concepts, and provides an overview of user scenarios.
-Finally, it describes the current status of the industry-wide effort and upcoming milestones.
+This document provides an overview of the Software Supply Chain Security Framework.
+It describes the mission, defines key concepts, and provides a summary of user scenarios.

 ## Overview

 The Software Supply Chain is a complex system of producers and consumers including developers, packagers, application and service providers, and end customers

+## Mission

+Participants across the software supply chain (developers, packagers, application and service providers, and end customers) can produce and consume trustworthy software.

 ## Definitions
 Key concepts in the Software Supply Chain include producers, consumers, artifacts, metadata stores, metadata, policy, and enforcement.